-An existing regulation empowers FCA to direct a transfer of funds or equities by one or more System institutions to another System institution under specified circumstances.
+An FCA regulation empowers it to direct a transfer of funds or equities by one or more System institutions to another System institution under specified circumstances.
 This regulation has not been utilized to date.
 The Association has not been called upon to initiate any transfers and is not aware of any proposed action under this regulation.